 Rich Keshian has extensive experience in civil litigation, concentrating in product liability and business litigation.
-He has tried more than 80 jury trials to verdict in federal and state courts, including class actions, trade secret, breach of contract, product liability, and eminent domain (condemnation) cases.
+He has tried more than 80 jury trials to verdict in federal and state courts, including class actions, trade secret, breach of contract, product liability, personal injury and wrongful death, property tax appeals, and eminent domain (condemnation) cases.
 Mr. Keshian is a certified mediator and arbitrator.
-He has represented numerous clients in the furniture industry and other manufacturing industries regarding product liability issues.
+He has represented numerous clients in the automotive, trucking, and furniture industries and other manufacturing industries regarding product liability issues.
 Mr. Keshian is also an adjunct professor at Wake Forest School of Law.
 During law school, Mr. Keshian was an Editor of the Vanderbilt Law Review.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.